 You must report to the housing office within 48 hours of your arrival.
 You are authorized 30 days of Temporary Lodging Allowance (TLA) per local instruction, commencing on your arrival date.
 You are mandated to go on showing runs weekly in order to receive your TLA.
 The housing department has a large supply of houses and apartments for lease in the local area and you should be able to find a home, sign a lease and move-in with the 30 day period.

 All individuals living on the economy will be supplied with appliances (oven/stove, refrigerator, freezer, electrical transformer, washer, dryer, microwave) to be utilized for the entire length of your tour.
 Single service members who have not shipped personal items will be loaned furniture (beds, nightstands, dressers, sofa, armchairs, end tables, lamps, coffee table, dining table and dining chairs) for the length of their tour.
 Others may borrow these furniture items for up to 90 days until household goods arrive.
-In addition, Fleet and Family Support Center has all of the kitchen essentials which individuals can borrow until receipt of household goods.
+In addition, Fleet and Family Support Center has many of the kitchen essentials which individuals can borrow until receipt of household goods.

 Bachelor Quarters are mandatory for E-4 and below.
 Permanent party rooms come equipped with microwave and refrigerator in addition to normal furnishings.
 Storage space in rooms is limited, so you should only bring items you really need.
 A full sea bag is required.
 There is no private or public storage available.